jaccomoc/jactl/docs/docs/getting-started.md

 For more information see the various guides under in the [documentation](../docs/introduction) section of the [Jactl](https://jactl.io) website including:
+* [Playground](/playground) to try Jactl in your browser without installing anything
 * [Language Features](language-features) for a brief overview of the various features of the Jactl language
 * [Language Guide](language-guide/introduction) for a complete description of the language
 * [Integration Guide](integration-guide/introduction) for more information about how to integrate Jactl into a Java application